-We all know that WordPress is a great tool for creating a blog.
-WordPress has many optimization plugins to get the most out of it and speed up a blog.
+We all know that WordPress is the best CMS for creating any type of website.
+WordPress has many optimization plugins that optimize WordPress and improves speed.

-Unfortunately, those plugins can speed up to some extent.
-To be in the competition and to make websites faster, we need to do some sort of optimization at the server level.
+However, those plugins can improve speed to some extent.
+To be in the competition and to make websites faster, we need to do some sort of optimization at the server level too.

 To optimize at the server level, you should have a basic knowledge and understanding of how web hosting works.
 Also, you should know about the different types of web hosting.

 How To Speed Up WordPress Performance?

 Here are some of the tips that you can follow to speed up your WordPress blog.

 Many of us don’t even check the web server before choosing a web hosting plan.
 That is a big mistake because a web server is the heart of your web hosting.

 Apache is the default choice for almost all shared hosting and VPS.
 However, Apache is a very slow web server and is not recommended if you care for speed.